Harrison-Blair/advent-of-code-2025/day-4/NOTES.md

 # Notes

 Another `C++` day it is.
-As I have written this I just wrapped up the `C# .NET` interview, which I belive went well.
+As I have written this I just wrapped up the `C# .NET` interview, which I believe went well.
 Through my practice and studying, I have refound a love for `C#`.
 I will certainly be looking to make a project involved with it soon (this will most likely be the push to create the RoR multiplayer map as I have desired for a while).

 ## Initial Observations